 A ball and socket head is a very useful tool, and the SBH-100 is a good fit for this tripod.
 But, the flexibility of the Vanguard Alta Pro 263AB 100 could be enhanced even more with a three-way head.
 A three-way head is different from the standard pan and tilt head, or even a ball and socket head, in that it allows for the utmost in adjustability of camera position and orientation.

 Heads are removable with the Alta Pro tripods, so you could simply add your favorite three-way head to this one.
 Then, you will have the most versatility of all for camera positioning.
 Alternately, you could also add a fluid head for motion picture or video recording applications.

-Vanguard has a winner here.
-The Alta Pro 263AB 100 is one of the most flexible tripods on the market, while still providing a very sturdy camera mount.
+The Vanguard Alta Pro 263AB 100 is one of the most flexible tripods on the market, while still providing a very sturdy camera mount.
 The horizontal center column capability is one of the most useful features a nature photographer could ask for.
 Any photographer will find this tripod to be a very useful tool.
 It balances out a portable size and weight with excellent stability and versatility.
 If you only want one tripod in your gear selection, this one deserves consideration.